Select the tab

 string

-It is a comma separated list of fields.
+It is a comma-separated list of fields.
 The default sorting order is ascending.
-To specify descending order for a field, users append a " desc" suffix.
-Every actual fields and subfields from object [Incident] can be used.
-Subfields are specified with a . character Field names can be expressed in both lower_case_with_underscores and in lowerCamelCase forms.
-That is, both display_name and displayName are supported.
+To specify the descending order for a field, users must append a " desc" suffix.
+All actual fields and subfields from the object [Incident] can be used.
+Subfields are specified with a . character.
+Field names must be expressed in lower_case_with_underscores form, for example, display_name.

-For example, result will be ordered by device name given by user and by the incident severity in the reverse order: displayName, SeverityLevel desc
+For example, the result will be ordered by the device name given by the user and by the incident severity in the reverse order: display_name, severity desc

 pageSize